johnjung/metadata_converters/README.md

 Internal documentation.

 [LibreCat/Catmandu](https://github.com/LibreCat/Catmandu)
-This project, written in Perl, has converters to and from lots of metadata formats.
+Another project, written in Perl, with converters to and from lots of metadata formats.

 ## Author